-These days, not only retired foreigners want to live in Mexico, but younger generations also want to relocate here.
+These days, not only retirees want to live in Mexico, but younger generations also want to relocate here.
 Younger generations come without a pension however, and usually seek employment in Mexico.
 Therefore, they will need a Mexican work visa (permit).

-In order to legally work, you can obtain a Mexican work visa in two ways: through a job offer from a Mexican employer, or by opening a business in Mexico and then have your own company hire you as an employee.
+In order to legally work, you can obtain a Mexican work visa in two ways: through a job offer from a Mexican employer, or by opening a business in Mexico.
+You then have your own company hire you as an employee.
 Work permits in Mexico are processed through the Instituto Nacional de Migración (INM.)

 Mexican Work Visa from a Job Offer

 Let’s say you receive a job offer you want to accept.
 Firstly, your potential employer should apply for your work visa at the INM.
 This can be done through the INM office directly or by using an immigration specialist.
 The employer submits various company documents proving its legal existence, that taxes are paid, and the identity of the representative.

 Then, once these documents have been approved, you book an interview at a Mexican consulate outside Mexico.
 Read our article on booking an appointment with Mexitel here.

 At this interview, the Mexican consulate inserts a Mexican Visa sticker in your passport.
 You have 180 days to return to Mexico from that date.

 Upon returning to Mexico, do not enter as a tourist.
 Ensure the INM agent sees your sticker and updates your Forma Migratoria Multiple (FFM) accordingly.
 They will then allow you 30 days to report to the INM.

 This part of the process is called the canje (exchange) and is handled by the immigration office in Mexico.
 Eventually, you exchange your 30-day visa for temporary residency with permission to work.